 Careful consideration must be given to the nature of how and when succession planning is communicated.

-Too soon and it can cause unnecessary disruption and unease; too late and whispers and rumours will abound which can cause more harm than good.
+Too soon and it can cause unnecessary disruption and unease; too late and whispers and rumors will abound which can cause more harm than good.

 Here’s how HR and People leaders can effectively build a succession planning strategy, and communicate succession plans in their business.